Kim Moon-hwan: International career

 In 2018, Kim featured for the Korea Under-23 team in both the AFC U-23 Championship and the Asian Games.
 Korea were victorious in the latter, earning Kim and his teammates exemption from military service.

 Kim's impressive performances at right-back earned him a full international call-up in September 2018.
-He made his debut as a substitute in a 2-0 win over Costa Rica on 7 September, and his first start came in the AFC Asian Cup against China on 16 January 2019.
+He made his debut as a substitute in a 2–0 win over Costa Rica on 7 September, and his first start came in the AFC Asian Cup against China on 16 January 2019.

 Kim was named in South Korea's final squad for the 2022 World Cup in Qatar.
-Kim played every minute of Korea's campaign as they progressed from the group stage and exited at the Round of 16 after a 4-1 defeat to Brazil.
+Kim played every minute of Korea's campaign as they progressed from the group stage and exited at the Round of 16.